ZacBlanco/zacblanco.github.io/education/analytical-physics-227/notes.md

 > $$ C_{eq} = \frac{1}{\frac{1}{C_1} + \frac{1}{C_2} + ... + \frac{1}{C_n}} $$

-### Linear Dialectrucs in an External Electric Field
+### Linear Dialectrics in an External Electric Field

 The electric field inside of a capacitor is actually in the opposite direction.
 This means the electric around the capacitor will change slightly.